But for those who choose to live here, ice is just something you learn to negotiate and even incorporate into your leisure time.

-The wintery event Book Across the Bay is a fine example of turning your frozen lemon concentrate into lemonade.
-The bay in question is Chequamegon Bay on Lake Superior, where the cities of Ashland, Washburn, and Bayfield look across at each other from along the curving shore tucked under that little horn at the top of Wisconsin, the Bayfield Peninsula.
-Thanks to its shallow and sheltered waters, the bay is practically guaranteed to freeze over each year.
 In 1996, a group of locals thought it would be a pretty good idea to ski across the ice and the idea caught on.
 Feb.
-19, 2022, marks the 25th anniversary of what originally began as a fundraiser for the local library.
-To book is “to move quickly” round these parts, and the library angle completed the pun.
+19, 2022, marked the 25th anniversary of what originally began as a fundraiser for the local library.
+Around these parts, to book is “to move quickly” and the library angle just completed the pun.

 If you don’t get to see the National Lakeshore caves, head to Big Bay State Park, situated on the eastern side of Madeline Island.
 The park’s four miles of shoreline features carved sandstone cliff-like formations (though not as tall as the national lakeshore), and a layer of ice formations covers them.
 Big Bay Point is best for viewing, but don't try to walk on the ice.
 A sunrise through there is pretty.

 Each year, the ice has been coming later and later and lasting fewer days.
 Some years have shown no roadworthy ice—2012, for example—and either the ferry runs all season or a wind sled helps out when neither cars nor ferries can get across.
 That mainland connection keeps residents from going stir-crazy.